JetBrains/teamcity-documentation/topics/configuring-utf8-character-set-for-mysql.md

 To change the character set of an existing MySQL database to UTF-8:

 1. Shut down the TeamCity server.
-2. From the `<[TeamCity Home](teamcity-home-directory.md)>/bin` directory, export the database using the `maintainDB tool`:
+2. From the `<[TeamCity Home](teamcity-home-directory.md)>/bin` directory, export the database using the maintainDB tool:

     ```Plain Text
     maintainDB backup -D -F database_backup
     ```

-    More details on this backup are [here](creating-backup-via-maintaindb-command-line-tool.md#Performing+TeamCity+Data+Backup+with+maintainDB+Utility).
+    More details on the backup procedure are [here](creating-backup-via-maintaindb-command-line-tool.md#Performing+TeamCity+Data+Backup+with+maintainDB+Utility).
-3. Create a new database with UTF-8 as the default character set, as described above.
+3. Create a new database with UTF-8 as the default character set, as described in Step 1.
 4. Modify the `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/database.properties` file by changing the `connectionUrl` property to:

     ```Plain Text
     jdbc:mysql://<host>/<new_database_name>
     ```
-5. Import data the new database:
+5. Import data to the new database:

     ```Plain Text
     maintainDB restore -D -F database_backup -T <TeamCity Data Directory>/config/database.properties